-This course is designed to build upon students' foundational skills in academic inquiry, analysis, argument, critical thinking and discussion, and expression of ideas, as derived from FDN111.
+This course is designed to build upon students' foundational skills in critical thinking, as derived from FDN111.
 The course will contain modestly interdisciplinary content, though it may be taught within a specific department.
 Foundations 112 courses may satisfy an Area of Inquiry requirement and/or departmental prerequisites.
 Students should consult each semester's offerings for specific course information.
-French Credit Hour(s): 3 Prerequisites: FDN111.
-Semester Offered: Sprina
+French

+FDN111.